Cookie Policy

 __Host-topotopic-refresh / topotopic-refreshEssentialRefresh token cookie for session renewal (HTTP-only).Up to ~24 hours

-__Host-tt-consent / tt-consentEssentialStores analytics consent and required capture settings state (HTTP-only).~7–365 days (varies by choice/config)
+__Host-tt-consent / tt-consentEssentialStores analytics consent preferences (HTTP-only).~7–365 days (varies by choice/config)

-topotopic-session-idEssentialStabilizes session correlation for features like A/B assignment.Up to 1 year
+topotopic-session-idEssentialStabilizes session correlation and request diagnostics.Up to 1 year

 vault_prefsPreferenceStores certain Vault UI preferences.Up to ~120 days